Back

 Go

 Are you ready to make a professional pivot to educate the next generation?
-The Master Apprenticeship Program (MAP) is an intensive one-year program that immerses you in the classroom during the school year and allows you to take your foundational methods courses in the summer.
-At the conclusion of the year, you graduate with a Master of Arts degree and are eligible for state licensure.
+The Master Apprenticeship Program (MAP) is an intensive program in which you earn a Master of Arts in Education and are eligible for state teacher licensure.

 Our instructors and mentor teachers are certified, experienced, and highly qualified master teachers who provide you with a unique educational experience (the master teacher working with the apprentice).
 Our goal is to help you to achieve your dream of making a difference in the lives of children.